cookiecutter/cookiecutter/README.rst

 * `cookiecutter-tryton`_: A template to create base and external Tryton modules.
 * `cookiecutter-tryton-fulfilio`_: A template for creating tryton modules.
 * `cookiecutter-pytest-plugin`_: Minimal Cookiecutter template for authoring `pytest`_ plugins that help you to write better programs.
+* `cookiecutter-tox-plugin`_: Minimal Cookiecutter template for authoring `tox`_ plugins to change or extend the behavior of your test automation.
 * `cookiecutter-tapioca`_: A Template for building `tapioca-wrapper`_ based web API wrappers (clients).
 * `cookiecutter-muffin`_: A Muffin template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-octoprint-plugin`_: A template for building plugins for `OctoPrint`_.